Budding YouTube star Matisse Thybulle focused only on basketball as he starts his second Sixers season

 Thybulle, 23, was the 20th overall pick in the 2019 NBA draft.
 His rights were acquired from the Boston Celtics in a draft night deal.

-As for his video work, while the Sixers were in the bubble during the NBA's restart in Kissimmee, Fla., Thybulle began producing a documentary series, on life in the bubble.
-Throughout the Sixers' stay, which lasted from July 9 until they were eliminated from the playoffs on Aug.
+As for his video work, while the Sixers were in the bubble during the NBA’s restart in Kissimmee, Florida, Thybulle began producing a documentary series on life in the bubble.
+Throughout the Sixers’ stay, which lasted from July 9 until they were eliminated from the playoffs Aug.
 23, Thybulle provided an inside look at what life was like for an NBA player in the bubble atmosphere.

 The videos received rave reviews.
 For instance, the first one he made has received nearly 1.5 million views on Youtube.